-Down Duvets give so much and ask so little in return.
+Down Duvet Inserts give so much and ask so little in return.
 They’re lofty and warm while requiring very little maintenance.
-Because protecting them is pretty simple: Keep your Pillows in Pillowcases and Duvets in Duvet Covers.
-These shield your Bedding from dirt, spills and – most importantly – the oils in our skin.
+Because protecting them is pretty simple: Keep your pillows in pilllowcases and duvet inserts in duvet covers.
+These shield your bedding from dirt, spills and – most importantly – the oils in our skin.

-Load your Duvet (and nothing else) into an XL front-loading washing machine (if the machine’s too small, the Duvet can get tangled and damaged, plus the weight of a wet comforter can knock top-loaders off balance).
+Load your duvet insert (and nothing else) into an XL front-loading washing machine (if the machine’s too small, the duvet insert can get tangled and damaged, plus the weight of a wet comforter can knock top-loaders off balance).
 Add about a third the amount of detergent you’d usually use for a load that size — too much soap is bad for the filling and will take forever to rinse out, so err on the side of caution — and wash on the delicate cycle.
-Use cool water and a Detergent either specifically made for down or a mild, enzyme-free, all-natural variety.
+Use cool water and a Laundry Detergent either specifically made for down or a mild, enzyme-free, all-natural variety.
 Run the rinse cycle twice to remove all the soap.

-Tumble-dry your Duvet in an industrial dryer on the lowest setting.
+Tumble-dry your duvet insert in an industrial dryer on the lowest setting.
 Add a few Wool Dryer Balls or clean tennis balls to help fluff and keep the down or down alternative filling separated.
-Take the Duvet out of the dryer after 20 to 30 minutes to check the temperature — if the Duvet is hot to the touch, it’s too warm.
-Remove the Duvet every half hour to break up clumps and let it cool.
+Take the duvet insert out of the dryer after 20 to 30 minutes to check the temperature — if the duvet insert is hot to the touch, it’s too warm.
+Remove the duvet insert every half hour to break up clumps and let it cool.
 Have patience, because this is going to take a while.
-Depending on the size of your Duvet, it may take up to five or six hours.
+Depending on the size of your duvet insert, it may take up to five or six hours.

-It’s very important to make sure the filling dries completely before you put the Duvet back on your bed or in its cover, otherwise it can begin to grow mold.
-Hold the Duvet against a light and examine for clumps — if you see any, that means it’s not yet dry.
-You can hang the Duvet or lay it on a flat surface outside or in a well-ventilated room to allow for it to finish drying.
-Once your Down Duvet is clean and dry, you can place it back in its Pillowcase or Duvet Cover.
+It’s very important to make sure the filling dries completely before you put the duvet insert back on your bed or in its cover, otherwise it can begin to grow mold.
+Hold the duvet insert against a light and examine for clumps — if you see any, that means it’s not yet dry.
+You can hang the duvet insert or lay it on a flat surface outside or in a well-ventilated room to allow for it to finish drying.
+Once your duvet insert is clean and dry, you can place it back in its pillowcase or duvet cover.